pairofdocs/d2-drop-simulator/README.md

 ### Drop Sounds
-A button to toggle drop sounds enables/disables playing a sound effect while loot is 'dropped' by a boss.
+A button to toggle drop sounds enables/disables playing a sound effect while loot is 'dropped' by a boss/monster.
 D2 mp3 files from this reddit [thread](https://www.reddit.com/r/pathofexile/comments/9at2tw/d2_sounds_arranged_for_neversinks_filterblade/?utm_source=share&utm_medium=mweb&_branch_match_id=894651600463416745) are included in the `sound/` folder.
 To use one of these sound files as the app's drop sound, rename the file to `dropsound.mp3`.
 To use your own drop sound effect, place your mp3 sound file in `sound/` and rename it to `dropsound.mp3`.